Asun spicy goat meat

 Cook for 5 minutes and take off the heat.
 Notice the bean seeds in my pot, that is to help tenderise the meat.

-Or, instead of boiling, place the meat in a bowl, add salt and seasoning cube, cover to marinate for 2 hours in the refrigerator.
-Go straight to roasting, grilling or barbequing.
+Instead of cooking, place the meat in a bowl, add salt and seasoning cube, cover to marinate for 2 hours in the refrigerator.
+Go straight to roasting, grilling or barbecuing.

 Line an oven tray with foil and drizzle with a little oil.